 Greystoke Primary School

-Greystoke Primary School has a Admissions Number of 60 places (capped) for intake in Reception year and year One for 2019/20.
-For year groups Two through to Six, the Admission Number is 50 (capped).
+Greystoke Primary School has an Admissions number of 60 places (capped) for intake in Reception year to year two and year five and year six.

 In line with Leicestershire County Council’s variation to its admission arrangements, our admission number is capped to the school’s Publish Admission Number (PAN).